 Prompt the user for input with echo enabled.
-The reply will be stored in the replies array.
+The reply will be stored in the replies array, and it will never be NULL.

 SUDO CONV ERROR MSG

 Display an error message.
 The message is written to the standard error unless the SUDO_CONV_PREFER_TTY flag is set, in which case it is written to the user's terminal if possible.